LGBTQ rights in Indonesia: Calls for discrimination and criminalization

-The most active opposition against the recognition of LGBT rights in Indonesia has come from religious authorities and pressure-groups, especially Islamic organisations.
-Indonesian Ulema Council (Majelis Ulama Indonesia or MUI) has made a statement, which stigmatised the LGBT population by declaring them "deviant" and an affront to the "dignity of Indonesia".
+The most active opposition against the recognition of LGBTQ rights in Indonesia has come from religious authorities and pressure-groups, especially Islamic organisations.
+Indonesian Ulema Council (Majelis Ulama Indonesia or MUI) has made a statement, which stigmatised the LGBTQ population by declaring them "deviant" and an affront to the "dignity of Indonesia".

 In 2005, the Indonesian government gave Aceh Province the right to introduce Sharia Law, albeit only to Muslim residents.
 The northernmost province of Aceh proceeded to enact a sharia-based anti-homosexuality law that punishes anyone caught having gay sex with 100 lashes.
 The law was set for enforcement by the end of 2015.
 Another example is the city of Palembang which introduced jail and fines for homosexual sex (though the laws are disbanded as of 2020.)
 Under the law, homosexuality is defined as an act of "prostitution that violates the norms of common decency, religion, and legal norms as they apply to societal rule."
 The following acts are defined as acts of prostitution: homosexual sex, lesbian sex, sodomy, sexual harassment and other pornographic acts.

 In March 2015, Indonesian Ulema Council (Majelis Ulama Indonesia or MUI) issued a fatwa, or religious edict, called for same-sex acts to be punished by caning, and in some instances, the death penalty.
 The fatwa considers homosexuality a curable disease and says homosexual acts "must be heavily punished."

 Indonesian People's Representative Council (DPR) has dismissed the suggestion that the death penalty would be introduced for same-sex acts, citing that it is quite impossible to implement that policy in Indonesia.
 The DPR said that the MUI fatwa only serves as moral guidance to adherents, not as positive law, since legal power is only possessed by the state.

-In March 2016, amid a surge in anti-LGBT sentiments that began earlier in the year, parties like the Prosperous Justice Party (PKS) and the United Development Party (PPP) proposed an anti-LGBT bill aimed at banning LGBT rights activism and criminalizing LGBT behavior.
-Various politicians made statements against the LGBT community in following months that year.
+In March 2016, amid a surge in anti-LGBTQ sentiments that began earlier in the year, parties like the Prosperous Justice Party (PKS) and the United Development Party (PPP) proposed an anti-LGBTQ bill aimed at banning LGBTQ rights activism and criminalizing LGBTQ behavior.
+Various politicians made statements against the LGBTQ community in following months that year.